 by Katie Brazerol

-I never really understood the appeal of wordless books until I was a parent.
-In case you don’t know, a wordless book is any book that contains pictures with few or no words.
+A wordless book is any book that contains pictures with few or no words.
+I never really understood the appeal until I was a parent.
 My son had just turned one year old and I was in my first year of doing child care.
 I had only a couple of wordless books in my library.

 by Jez Alborough